What is Microdialysis?

-Diffusion: diffusion rate is inversely proportional to the molecular size.
-This means that as molecular weight of the analyte increases, the diffusion rate will decrease.
-If diffusion rate decreases, then recovery percent decreases.
+Diffusion: The diffusion rate is inversely proportional to the molecular size.
+This means that as the molecular weight of the analyte increases, the diffusion rate will decrease.
+If the diffusion rate decreases, then recovery percent decreases.
 This essentially forces a lower flow rate for large molecules.
-Next, hydrophobicity also plays a role in diffusion rate and must be considered when analyzing large molecules such as neuropeptides.
+Next, hydrophobicity also plays a role in the diffusion rate and must be considered when analyzing large molecules such as neuropeptides.
 Hydrophobic molecules also exhibit “sticky” characteristics which makes monitoring of concentration changes (primarily decreases) difficult since these changes take significantly longer to equilibrate.
 Furthermore, the concentration of the target analyte can be depleted from the area around the probe faster than it can be supplied by the cells or diffused from surrounding extracellular fluid; This is partly due to diffusion in tissue taking longer than in aqueous solutions due to limited extracellular fluid and indirect diffusion pathways between cells.
-Additionally, analytes may attach to cells along the way and slow down their diffusion; Results can be misinterpreted if this principle is not considered during study.
+Additionally, analytes may attach to cells along the way and slow down their diffusion; Results can be misinterpreted if this principle is not considered during the study.

 Flow Rate and Flux: Low flow rate creates low pressure in the probe; when using a perfusion liquid that mimics extracellular fluid in addition to the low pressure, there is minimal ionic flux between the probe and the brain which positively affects diffusion.
 Additionally, the principle of flux can be used to estimate extracellular concentrations of the target analyte.
 To do this, the perfusate is spiked with a known concentration of the target analyte and then pumped through the probe.
-The dialysate is analysed for differences in concentration; decreased analyte concentration in the dialysate indicates that extracellular fluid has lower concentration of the analyte, therefore, the analyte diffused from the perfusate to the extracellular fluid.
-If the concentration of analyte in the dialysate was found to be higher than it’s initial concentration, then it can be inferred that extracellular fluid is higher in analyte concentration, therefore, the analyte diffused from the extracellular fluid into the perfusate.
+The dialysate is analyzed for differences in concentration; decreased analyte concentration in the dialysate indicates that extracellular fluid has a lower concentration of the analyte, therefore, the analyte diffused from the perfusate to the extracellular fluid.
+If the concentration of the analyte in the dialysate was found to be higher than it’s initial concentration, then it can be inferred that extracellular fluid is higher in analyte concentration, therefore, the analyte diffused from the extracellular fluid into the perfusate.
 By adjusting the concentration of the analyte in the perfusate until there is no difference in analyte concentration between the perfusate and the dialysate, we can infer there was no net diffusion of analyte across the membrane, therefore, we have estimated the concentration of the analyte in the extracellular fluid.
-Keeping these factors optimized allows us to more accurately determine/calculate the absolute content of the target molecule near the probes surface.
+Keeping these factors optimized allows us to more accurately determine/calculate the absolute content of the target molecule near the probe’s surface.

 Perfusion liquid: The perfusion liquid should be as close as possible in nature to the extracellular fluid.
 The purpose of this is to limit the ionic transfer across the membrane which can affect diffusion rates.
 Many use a Ringer’s solution (148 mM NaCl, 4 mM KCl, 3 mM CaCl2) which has higher calcium and potassium levels than aCSF (148 mM NaCl, 4 mM KCl, 1.2 mM CaCl2 ,0.85 mM MgCl2).
 The aCSF solution more closely mimics physiological salt conditions in-vivo which, in turn, yields more accurate readings from the animal.
 For microdialysis of large molecules, an osmotic agent such as BSA (bovine serum albumin) may be added to limit fluid loss through large pore membranes.
 BSA also serves as a blocking agent by preventing non-specific adsorption of other peptides and proteins to the probe and tubing surfaces.

-Microdialysis Probe: As mentioned above, membrane length and pore size play a major role in recovery rate.
+Microdialysis Probe: As mentioned above, membrane length and pore size play a major role in the recovery rate.
 Pore size is determined by the choice of material that is used to make the membrane There are several options of membrane material that can be picked depending on the application (peptide vs. monoamine).
 Some types of membranes are regenerated cellulose, polyacrylonitrile, polyethylene, and polyethersulfone.
 The membrane length should not be longer than the diameter of the target brain tissue.
-Most membranes will work well for low molecular weight substances but as the molecular weight becomes larger, the pore size become significantly more important.
+Most membranes will work well for low molecular weight substances but as the molecular weight becomes larger, the pore size becomes significantly more important.

 Tubing: Careful consideration in tubing length is necessary to avoid too much back pressure after the microdialysis probe.
-If the tubing length is too long, the back pressure from the line could cause damage to non-vented probes and result in injury to the animal.
+If the tubing length is too long, the backpressure from the line could cause damage to non-vented probes and result in injury to the animal.
 The solution is minimizing the tubing between the microdialysis probe and the collector or adding a pump that will pull the fluid away from the probe and eliminate pressure altogether.
 Adding a second pump is what we did for our AtmosLM™probes.
 If a second pump is not an option then limiting tubing not only minimizes back pressure, it shortens transport time from the brain to the collection well where the sample can be chilled.
-Unfortunately, increasing the diameter of the tube is not an option because this will increase the diffusion of analytes during transport and make precise change in concentration difficult to determine.
+Unfortunately, increasing the diameter of the tube is not an option because this will increase the diffusion of analytes during transport and make precise changes in concentration difficult to determine.
 Large diameter tubing also increases the transport time and risk for degradation.
 This brings us to the next point.

-Sample collection and analysis: Once the microdialysis sample is collected via the probe, it can either be injected directly (on-line) into a high performance liquid chromatography (HPLC), or sampled into a 96-well plate via a fraction collector where it is chilled for later analysis (off-line).
+Sample collection and analysis: Once the microdialysis sample is collected via the probe, it can either be injected directly (on-line) into a high-performance liquid chromatography (HPLC) or sampled into a 96-well plate via a fraction collector where it is chilled for later analysis (off-line).
 Depending on the analytes of interest, different analytical techniques can be used.
-Most commonly used are HPLC and ELISA.
+The most commonly used are HPLC and ELISA.
 For monoamines, an HPLC-ECD (electrochemical detector) or mass spectrometry are the common routes to take.
-Mass spectrometry is typical done when nonspecific analysis is being performed since it can analyze a broad array of molecules all at once.
+Mass spectrometry is typically done when a nonspecific analysis is being performed since it can analyze a broad array of molecules all at once.
 The disadvantages come with the price of the instrument or even the cost of paying to have samples analyzed.
 The HPLC-ECD is a much less expensive instrument and still has the sensitivity to detect neurologic concentrations of analytes.
-An HPLC-ECD can be setup to analyze specific molecules quickly and easily inside most labs with high sensitivity.
+An HPLC-ECD can be set up to analyze specific molecules quickly and easily inside most labs with high sensitivity.
 The HPLC also does not take nearly as much experience to analyze the results compared to a mass spec, making it easy to operate with minimal training.
 The overall cost to run samples become multitudes cheaper compared to mass spectrometry.
 In addition to this, due to the low instrument cost and maintenance cost, many researchers prefer the availability of immediate analysis of microdialysate which makes it a top contender for must-haves in a neuroscience lab.
 Eicom has designed an entire setup to be perhaps the most convenient system for neuroscientists to use by making our fraction collector compatible with our HPLC autosampler.
 Simply take the 96-well plate from the fraction collector and place it in the autosampler, create the sequence and press start.
-Although an electrochemical detector is not geared for very large molecules, the HPLC can be setup to use several types of detectors making it even more versatile for many fields of study.
+Although an electrochemical detector is not geared for very large molecules, the HPLC can be set up to use several types of detectors making it even more versatile for many fields of study.

 Other application of Microdialysis

 Some researchers utilize retrodialysis to deliver a compound to the target brain tissue.
-This compound can be a medicine, toxin, protein, etc. This reverse type microdialysis is called retrodialysis and is done when precise administration of a compound is necessary.
+This compound can be a medicine, toxin, protein, etc. This reverse type microdialysis is called retrodialysis and is done when the precise administration of a compound is necessary.
 The compound is placed in the perfusate and diffused across the membrane to the target tissue.
 For example, placing a medicine in the perfusate which will diffuse across the membrane of the microdialysis probe that is implanted directly in a tumor.
 A second microdialysis probe could be placed nearby the first probe and could be collecting dialysate in response to the medication administration.

 Some researchers like to do bilateral microdialysis.
 The idea is that one probe is functioning as a baseline while certain manipulations occur to the other probe.